simdjson/simdjson/doc/basics.md

 	std::string_view year = data["year"];
 	std::string_view rating = data["rating"];
   ```
-- To better understand the operation of your On Demand parser, and whether it is performing as well as you think it should be, there is a  logger feature built in to simdjson!
+- To better understand the operation of your On-Demand parser, and whether it is performing as well as you think it should be, there is a  logger feature built in to simdjson!
 To use it, define the pre-processor directive `SIMDJSON_VERBOSE_LOGGING` prior to including the `simdjson.h` header, which enables logging in simdjson.
 Run your code.
 It may generate a lot of logging output; adding printouts from your application that show each section may be helpful.
 The log's output will show step-by-step information on state, buffer pointer position, depth, and key retrieval status.
 Importantly, unless `SIMDJSON_VERBOSE_LOGGING` is defined, logging is entirely disabled and thus carries no overhead.